Tuition & Fees

 In the business world, it’s important to recognize the difference between cost and value.
 For your convenience, this page lays out exactly what a Nichols education costs.
 What gives a Nichols education its value, though, is how far it will take you in your career.

 Payscale.com ranks Nichols among the top ten business colleges in the country, when it comes to the return students get on their investment in a degree.
 According to their report, over a 30-year career, a Nichols graduate earns an average of $612,000 more than an individual without a college degree.
 That averages at a 5.4 percent annual return on investment for a Nichols degree, which puts us in the top ten private business schools in terms of return on investment, according to payscale.com.
 That’s what we call a sound investment.

 What’s more, last year 98% of our incoming students received financial assistance.
 More than 95% of our students received grants directly from Nichols.
 When looking at all funding sources, the average financial assistance package for a full time student is over $30,155 per year.
 For more information about financial assistance, contact the Office of Financial Assistance.

 |Standard Meal Plans2||$2,800||$2,800||$5,600|

 |Copper Beech Apts.3||$4,380||$4,380||$8,760|

 2 Meal Plan: All Resident students are required to have a meal plan.
 A Commuter Meal Plan is available.
 Refer to Dining Services for additional information.

 3 Single Room: There is an additional charge of for a single room.
 This must be requested in advance and is subject to availability.
-2014-2015 single room supplement: $825 per semester
+The 2015-2016 single room supplement is $850 per semester

 4 Textbooks: The cost of textbooks is not included in tuition charges.
 Textbooks are purchased separately at the Nichols College Bookstore.
-Students may be eligible to obtain a book voucher from the Student Financial Services.
+Students may be eligible to obtain a book voucher from Student Financial Services.

 5 Residency Changes During the Term